 Symposium Session: 2020 - 11 Dam removal in the Pacific Northwest

-Topics covered: beavers, community involvement, fish passage, floodplain, hydraulics, instream structure (culvert/bridge/dam), riparian, risk, sediment transport, and stream
+Topics covered: beavers, community involvement, fish passage, floodplain, hydraulics, instream structure (culvert/bridge/dam), riparian, risk and resilience, sediment transport, and stream

 Four dams on the Klamath River are planned for removal in 2022 to restore volitional fish passage and salmonid habitat across more than 400 miles of river in the upper Klamath basin.
 During dam removal a substantial portion of the accumulated sediment will be released to the river downstream in a relatively short period of time.
 The release of reservoir sediment has the potential to impact downstream reaches in a variety of ways across a range of temporal and spatial scales.
 Sediment erosion, transport, and deposition provide the underlying physical framework for the responses of aquatic and riparian ecosystems to dam removal.
 Thus, pre-dam removal baseline survey of river bed bathymetry and near shore terrestrial topography are necessary to understand potential responses and impacts to flood hydraulics, geomorphic evolution, and sediment transport dynamics.
 System-wide topographic surveys will underpin a quantitative understanding of both the short and long term river response to dam removal.
 This data collection effort will also serve as the foundational dataset to be used in the future to quantify and compare physical change and sediment transport processes over time.